ControlledChaos/github-plugin-update-checker/README.md

 GitHub Plugin Update Checker
 ===========================

-This is a custom update checker library for WordPress plugins.
+Custom update checker library for WordPress plugins.

-It is an adaptation from [YahnisElsts / plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker):
+It's an adaptation from [YahnisElsts / plugin-update-checker](https://github.com/YahnisElsts/plugin-update-checker):
  - the Debug mode and files have been removed, thus reducing everything to 2 files (the updater class and the JSON).
  - the classes renamed so as to not being confused with the originals.

-In this example, we are dealing with GitHub updates, as there are some specifics that have to been take care of.
+When dealing with GitHub updates there are some specifics that have to been take care of.
+Specially because of the `-master` suffix.
 For usage in other update platforms, refer to the original.

+This demo plugin will always ask for an update.
+As the plugin header says Version `0.1`, and the meta file says `0.2`.
+Take special attention for the use of the prefix `-master`.

+###Plugin Slug

 In this sample plugin, the Repository slug is defined in